 The base of the nail is the second most common location for malignant melanomas in dogs.

-Nail bed melanoma accounts for approximately 15-20% of melanoma cases4 and about 12% of all tumors located on the toes.10 Forelimbs may be slightly more likely to be affected than hind limbs.
+Nail bed melanoma accounts for approximately 15-20% of melanoma cases4 and about 12% of all tumors on the toes.10 Forelimbs may be slightly more likely to be affected than hind limbs.

-Nail bed melanomas can be very painful because they destroy the underlying bone.2 Often these tumors look like a nail infection.
-They may even respond to treatments given for infection (usually antibiotics and anti-inflammatories), at first.2
+Nail bed melanomas can be very painful because they destroy the underlying bone.2 Often, these tumors look like a nail infection.
+They may even respond to treatments given for infection (usually antibiotics and anti-inflammatories) at first.2

 Nail bed melanomas tend to metastasize at rates upwards of 50%.10 Amputation of the toe is technically curative if the tumor cells have not spread.
 However, an estimated 30% to 40% have already metastasized by the time they are diagnosed.2